zaidfraij/breast-lesion-detection-spatiotemporal/README.md

 Main Focus:

-    - Asses Retinanet's ability as a baseline for identifying and localizing breast lesions in ultrasound videos.
+    - Asses STNet's ability to use Spatial-Temporal information for identifying and localizing breast lesions in ultrasound videos.
     - Evaluate the model’s performance on publicly available datasets.

 ## Usage